Medical examiner rules Jeffrey Epstein's death a suicide by hanging

 Epstein, 66, was found dead in his cell at the Metropolitan Correctional Center in New York City on Aug.
 10, touching off outrage and disbelief over how such a high-profile prisoner, known for socializing with powerful people including presidents Donald Trump and Bill Clinton, could have gone unwatched.

-The Bureau of Prisons said Epstein had apparently killed himself, but that didn't squelch conspiracy theories about his death.
+Chief Medical Examiner Dr. Barbara Sampson said in a statement that she made the suicide determination "after careful review of all investigative information, including complete autopsy findings."

-Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor on July 23 with bruising on his neck.
+The Bureau of Prisons said at the time Epstein had apparently killed himself, but that didn't squelch conspiracy theories about his death.

-Attorney General William Barr says officials have uncovered "serious irregularities" at the jail.
-The FBI and the Justice Department's inspector general are both investigating Epstein's death.
+One of Epstein's lawyers, Marc Fernich, declined to comment.
+An office telephone number for Dr. Michael Baden, the pathologist hired by Epstein's representatives to observe the autopsy, rang unanswered.

-Jail guards on duty the night of Epstein's death are suspected of falsifying log entries to show they were checking on inmates every half-hour as required, according to several people familiar with the matter.
+Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor July 23 with bruises on his neck.

 RELATED: Autopsy finds Epstein had multiple broken neck bones, report says